Sigil-Ebook/Sigil/docs/Building_on_Linux.md

 + libpcre2-dev
 + libminizip-dev

-The folllowing command can be copied and pasted for convenience on Debian-based systems:
+The following command can be copied and pasted for convenience on Debian-based systems:

 `sudo apt-get install libhunspell-dev libpcre2-dev libminizip-dev`

 If you do install them, remember to use use the -DUSE_SYSTEM_LIBS=1 option when configuring Sigil with cmake later on.
 Otherwise, the build process will ignore them and provide/build its own.

-## <a name="python"/>Getting Python 3.6 (or higher)
+## <a name="python"/>Getting Python 3.6 (3.9+ is more realistic)
 On Arch `sudo pacman -S` (at a minimum) the following packages:

 + python